 - lead and/or co-lead collaborative projects using team building skills to accomplish group goalsapply their knowledge of basic components and interactions between hardware and software to create programs to solve computing problems - understand the basic principles of organizational theory and the relationship between employees and organizations - understand the principles of setting performance goals, and monitoring, mentoring and motivating employees (B.S. level)

-(h) Enhances a command of applying ethical reasoning to business situations.
+(g) Enhances a command of applying ethical reasoning to business situations.
+Graduates should be able to: